MicrosoftDocs/win32/desktop-src/WinSAT/using-winsat.md

 ---
 title: Using WinSAT
-description: You can use the Windows System Assessment Tool (WinSAT) API to initiate formal and ad hoc assessments of the computer's hardware configuration, retrieve the base score for the computer and scores for each subcomponent of the assessment, and retrieve details of the assessment, such as the details of the processor that was assessed. ms.assetid: 'b0860c4a-cec3-440c-b31a-7e7ad1b393d2'
+description: You can use the Windows System Assessment Tool (WinSAT) API to initiate formal and ad hoc assessments of the computers hardware configuration, retrieve the base score for the computer and scores for each subcomponent of the assessment, and retrieve details of the assessment, such as the details of the processor that was assessed. ms.assetid: b0860c4a-cec3-440c-b31a-7e7ad1b393d2 ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Using WinSAT